cmintert/Abyssal_TTRPG/Markdown Files/Abyssal.md

 outbreaks, Elysium rapidly emerged as a leader in galactic medical research.
-By harnessing rare organic molecules from remote exoplanets, they expanded into groundbreaking therapeutic research, including treatments for cancer, chronic pain and age-related diseases, for a price.
+By harnessing rare organic molecules from remote exoplanets, they expanded into groundbreaking therapeutic research, including treatments for cancer, chronic pain, and age-related diseases, for a price.

 ### Specialisation and Services